robusta-dev/holmesgpt/README.md

 * GRAFANA_URL - e.g. https://my-org.grafana.net
 * GRAFANA_API_KEY - e.g. glsa_bsm6ZS_sdfs25f

+For search terms, you can optionally tweak the search terms used by the toolset.
-For configuration, you can optionally append this to your Holmes configuration file:
+This is done by appending the following to your Holmes configuration file:

 ```yaml
 grafana: